Low Pay In State Legislatures Means Some Can't Afford The Job

 In Georgia, lawmakers are set to pass a more than $20 billion budget this year and grapple with a failing hospital system.

-But Georgia, like many other states, faces a serious human resource problem in its legislature: Salaries are often low and many would-be politicians can't afford to be lawmakers.
+But Georgia, like many other states, faces a serious human resource problem in its Legislature: Salaries are often low and many would-be politicians can't afford to be lawmakers.

-Former Georgia state Rep. Jones loved serving in the General Assembly even as she juggled raising two kids and running a law practice.
+Former Georgia state Rep. LaDawn Jones loved serving in the General Assembly even as she juggled raising two kids and running a law practice.
 But she left after one term because the job didn't pay enough.

 "I absolutely believe that we need to increase the wage for legislators to keep up with the times," said Jones.

-Lawmakers in Georgia make $17,342 a year, plus a per diem for lodging and meals when the legislature is in session and reimbursement for mileage.
-Serving in the Georgia Legislature is considered a part-time job but it took much more of Jones' time than that and she had to hire extra help for her law firm.
+Lawmakers in Georgia make $17,342 a year, plus a per diem for lodging and meals when the Legislature is in session and reimbursement for mileage.
+Serving in the Georgia Legislature is considered a part-time job, but it took much more of Jones' time than that and she had to hire extra help for her law firm.

 "If I really sat down and did the math I'm certain that the amount that I paid out was equal or more than what I received," she said.